HSF/hsf.github.io/_workinggroups/pyhep.md

 This year 2 events will be held:

-PyHEP 2023, on October 9‒12, is a continuation of the free, online, workshop series that has been bringing Python developers and physicists together these past five years.
+PyHEP 2023, on October 9‒12, is a continuation of the free, online, workshop series, which has been bringing Python HEP developers and physicists together these past five years.

-PyHEP.dev 2023 is new this year, intended for Python HEP software developers to plan convergent roadmaps for the following year.
+PyHEP.dev 2023 is new this year, intended for Python HEP software developers to plan a coherent roadmap and make priorities for the upcoming year.
-It will be held in person at Princeton University, Princeton, New Jersey (USA), on July 25‒28.
+It will be held in-person at Princeton University, Princeton, New Jersey (USA), on July 25‒28.
 It will include presentations by participants, but the focus will be on birds-of-a-feather style group discussions.
 Attendance is limited to 45 participants.